China accuses Briton, American of illegally buying private data

-BEIJING China has accused two risk consultants, a British man and his American wife, of illegally buying and selling private information, state media reported on Tuesday, amid a nationwide investigation into the pharmaceuticals industry.
+BEIJING China has accused two risk consultants, a British man and his American wife, of illegally buying and selling private information, state media reported on Tuesday, in what could be a widening crackdown on obtaining data for commercial purposes.

-The Briton, Peter Humphrey, and his American wife, Yu Yingzeng, were detained in Shanghai on July 10 as police investigated bribery allegations against British drugmaker GlaxoSmithKline (GSK).
+Peter Humphrey and Yu Yingzeng were detained in Shanghai on July 10.
+They have since been formally arrested, which typically means police believe they have enough evidence for a case to be brought to trial.

+Police in Shanghai had arrested 126 people this month alone in a crackdown against the illegal collection of personal information, the Ministry of Public Security said in a statement on the case involving Humphrey and Yu.

+But the detention of Humphrey and Yu has already had a chilling effect on other risk consultants working in China, with some corporate investigators saying they had become more cautious about which projects to accept, avoiding any the government might see as sensitive.

+Multinationals, banks and investors rely on corporate investigators for information about potential partners and investments in China, where a lack of transparency is a hurdle to doing business.

-A police investigator in Shanghai, Lu Wei, said on state-run CCTV the couple "wantonly" obtained a large quantity of information including household registrations, information on international travel, and property records.
+A police investigator in Shanghai, Lu Wei, said on state-run CCTV the couple "wantonly" obtained a lot of information on home registrations, international travel and property records.

-They sold the information to lawyers, multinational companies and financial institutions, CCTV said.
+They sold the information to lawyers, multinationals and financial institutions, CCTV said.

 Humphrey said in a statement broadcast on CCTV that he had occasionally used illegal methods.